 - a) Approval of New Units of Instruction.
+An application for approval of a proposed new unit of instruction shall be submitted to the ICCB on forms provided by ICCB.
+The criteria for approval of new units of instruction, which also apply to existing programs offered by community colleges, are: - 1) Mission and Objectives - A) The objectives of the unit of instruction are consistent with the mission of the college as set forth in Section 1-2(e) of the Act. - B) The objectives of the unit of instruction are consistent with what the title of the unit of instruction implies.

+2) Academic Control

-Each proposed new unit of instruction shall be submitted to the ICCB for approval.
-The criteria for approval of new units of instruction, which also apply to existing programs offered by community colleges are: - 1) Mission and Objectives. - A) The objectives of the unit of instruction are consistent with the mission of the college as set forth in Section 1-2(e) of the Public Community College Act. - B) The objectives of the unit of instruction are consistent with what the title of the unit of instruction implies. - 2) Academic Control. - A) The design, conduct, and evaluation of the unit of instruction are under the direct and continuous control of the college's established processes for academic planning and quality maintenance, and clear provision is made for ensuring a high level of academic performance of faculty and students. - B) The admission, course placement, and graduation requirements for the unit of instruction are consistent with the stated objectives of the unit of instruction and with Section 3-17 of the Act where applicable. - 3) Curriculum.
-The content of the curriculum ensures that the objectives of the unit of instruction will be achieved. - A) The range of total number of credit hours required for completion of an associate degree curriculum shall be within the following parameters: - i) For the Associate in Arts degree and the Associate in Science degree, a total requirement of not less than 60 semester credit hours nor more than 64 semester credit hours or the quarter credit hour equivalent;
+- A) The design, conduct and evaluation of the unit of instruction are under the direct and continuous control of the college's established processes for academic planning and quality maintenance, and clear provision is made for ensuring a high level of academic performance of faculty and students. - B) The admission, course placement, and graduation requirements for the unit of instruction are consistent with the stated objectives of the unit of instruction and with Section 3-17 of the Act, when applicable. - 3) Curriculum.
+The content of the curriculum ensures that the objectives of the unit of instruction will be achieved. - A) The range of total number of credit hours required for completion of an associate degree curriculum shall be within the following parameters: - i) For the Associate in Arts degree and the Associate in Science degree, a total requirement of not less than 60 semester credit hours nor more than 64 semester credit hours or equivalent; - ii) For the Associate in Fine Arts and the Associate in Engineering Science degree, a total requirement of not less than 60 semester credit hours nor more than 68 semester credit hours or equivalent; - iii) For the Associate in Applied Science degree, a total requirement of not less than 60 semester credit hours nor

-- ii) For the Associate in Fine Arts and the Associate in Engineering Science degree, a total requirement of not less than 60 semester credit hours nor more than 68 semester credit hours or the quarter credit hour equivalent; - iii) For the Associate in Applied Science degree, a total requirement of not less than 60 credit hours nor more than 72 semester credit hours or the quarter credit hour equivalent, except in such occupational fields in which accreditation or licensure by a state or national organization requires additional coursework; and - iv) For the Associate in General Studies degree, a total requirement of not less than 60 semester credit hours nor more than 64 semester credit hours or the quarter credit hour equivalent. - B) Each associate degree curriculum shall include a specific general education component consisting of coursework in communication, arts and humanities, social and behavioral sciences, and mathematics and science within the following parameters: - For the Associate in Arts degree and the Associate in Science degree, the general education component required will represent at least 37 semester credit hours or the quarter hour equivalent for completion; - ii) For the Associate in Fine Arts degree, the general education component required will represent at least 25 semester credit hours or the quarter hour equivalent for completion; - iii) For the Associate in Engineering Science degree, the general education component required will represent at least 19 semester credit hours or the quarter hour equivalent for completion; - iv) For the Associate in Applied Science degree, the general education component required will represent at least 15 semester credit hour or the quarter hour equivalent for completion; and - v) For the Associate in General Studies degree, the general education component required will represent no less than 20 semester credit hours or the quarter hour equivalent for completion. - 4) Faculty and Staff.
+- more than 72 semester credit hours or equivalent, except in such occupational fields in which accreditation or licensure by a state or national organization requires additional coursework; and - iv) For the Associate in General Studies degree, a total requirement of not less than 60 semester credit hours nor more than 64 semester credit hours or equivalent. - B) An associate degree curriculum shall include a specific general education component consisting of coursework in communication, arts and humanities, social and behavioral sciences, and mathematics and science within the following parameters: - i) For the Associate in Arts degree and the Associate in Science degree, the general education component required will represent at least 37 semester credit hours or equivalent for completion; - ii) For the Associate in Fine Arts degree, the general education component required will represent at least 25 semester credit hours or equivalent for completion; - iii) For the Associate in Engineering Science degree, the general education component required will represent at least 19 semester credit hours or equivalent for completion; - iv) For the Associate in Applied Science degree, the general education component required will represent at least 15 semester credit hour or equivalent for completion; and - v) For the Associate in General Studies degree, the general education component required will represent no less than 20 semester credit hours or equivalent for completion.

+4) Faculty and Staff